 A voluntary liquidation – as in the case of a standard voluntary liquidation – commences upon the decision of the company owner specifying the start date of the simplified voluntary liquidation.
 The start date may not be earlier than the date of the owner’s decision.
 In the event of a simplified voluntary liquidation, however, there is no need to appoint a liquidator, the senior executive performs this role.

-The National Tax and Customs Administration (NAV) must be informed about the start of a simplified voluntary liquidation process within 15 days by submitting form T201T.
+The Hungarian Tax and Customs Authority (NAV) must be informed about the start of a simplified voluntary liquidation process within 15 days by submitting form T201T.
 It is recommended to attach the owner’s decision on the simplified voluntary liquidation to the form.
 Though this is not mandatory, it can accelerate the administration.
 The NAV has 30 days to process the form and they inform the Court of Registration automatically about the start of the simplified voluntary liquidation.
 The Court of Registration arranges the publication of the notification regarding the simplified voluntary liquidation in the Company Gazette.
 Creditors have 40 days from the date of the publication to submit their claims.

 Besides the NAV, the local government and the account-holding bank must also be informed about the initiation of the simplified voluntary liquidation.
 It is important to note that the bank account cannot be closed until the company is deregistered.